BU-Spark/ml-bu-autograder/dataset-documentation/DATASETDOC.md

 * Please provide a link to any data dictionaries for the datasets in this project.
 If one does not exist, please create a data dictionary for the datasets used in this project. **(Example of data dictionary)**

 * What keywords or tags would you attach to the data set?
-  * Domain(s) of Application: Computer Vision, Object Detection, OCR, Image Classification, Image Segmentation, Facial Recognition, NLP, Topic Modeling, Sentiment Analysis, Named Entity Recognition, Text Classification, Summarization, Anomaly Detection, Other
+  * Domain(s) of Application: Computer Vision, OCR, Image Classification, NLP, Topic Modeling, Text Classification, Summarization
-  * Sustainability, Health, Civic Tech, Voting, Housing, Policing, Budget, Education, Transportation, etc.
+  * Tags: Tech, Education

 *The following questions pertain to the datasets you used in your project.*
 *Motivation*